 When the meat was scarce during the war, or too expensive after the war, people used grain, usually rice, to stretch the portions.
 Cabbage has always been inexpensive despite its nutrient punch.
-The cabbage roll filling is almost always a grain, a meat, some spices and egg to bind it all together.
+The cabbage roll filling is almost always a grain, meat, some spices and egg to bind it all together.
 Some recipes call for cooking the ingredients on the stovetop before stuffing the cabbage leaves, others are stuffed raw.
 Some are then baked in a sauce, still, others are fried.
 They can be savory or sweet, meaty or vegetarian, hot and spicy, and don’t even get me started on the folding techniques!
 Although one can create a lot of variety by changing up the meat and the grain, it is the combination of spices that make each region’s and each family’s recipe unique.
-Well, that and the folding…and the sauce.
+Well, that and the folding…and sauce.

 The region one’s grandmother came from often determines the choice of sauce.
 Hungarians and Romanians are partial to gravy made from flour and broth.
 Every second year, together they hold a Stuffed Cabbage Roll festival, called the Töltött Káposzta Fesztivál, featuring cooking competitions and cabbage roll tasting among regional, folk entertainment.
 Ukrainians prefer a sweet sauce made with brown sugar and raisins, while Western Europeans bake their Stuffed Cabbage Rolls in tomato sauce.
 But for all the variety, one thing is always agreed upon: stuffed cabbage rolls always taste better the next day!

 Stuffed Cabbage rolls have an unpretentious appeal.
-They are a simple food, with basic ingredients but the end result is something special.
+They are simple food, with basic ingredients but the end result is something special.

 Stuffed Cabbage Rolls were a favorite around my childhood house.
 Growing up, my Mother often made them, as so many women did, trying to stretch the family budget.
 The family recipe I’m sharing with you is one of my Mother’s specialties.